 IRP-IOT

-Comparison of the current IRP Interim Supplementary Procedures vs. the changes being proposed by the IRP-IOT regarding Rules 3, 4,5B, and 7 with rationales.Panel
+Comparison of the current IRP Interim Supplementary Procedures vs. the changes being proposed by the IRP-IOT regarding Rules 3, 4,5B, and 7 with rationales.

+Rule 3: Composition of IRP Panel

 Introduction-rationale

 The Current Rule 3 in the Interim Supplementary Procedures (ISP) is a single paragraph which addresses appointment of Panelists from the Standing Panel, conflicts of interest, and Panelist appointment where there is no Standing Panel.
 The IOT has adopted sub-paragraphs and expanded on this section for greater readability and clarity.
 The IOT has also sought to apply some time limits and procedures to handle circumstances where a party delays in appointing their Panelist, or the two party-appointed Panelists delay on agreeing to the third Panelist.
 The IOT has also specifically addressed the possibility envisaged under the Bylaws that the Standing Panel might lack capacity, albeit that this is expected to be a rare occurrence.